 Indiana is home to a wide variety of rocks and minerals.
 How did they end up here?
 How do we use rocks and minerals every day in small and big ways?
 Students will explore the rock cycle and investigate rocks and minerals through hands-on activities.

-Explore how objects are affected by forces and energy as students engineer a cardboard creation to solve a challenge.
-Students will use the design process to brainstorm solutions, build prototypes and test their creation just like real Indiana engineers.
+Explore Newton’s Laws of Motion as students engineer a solution in protecting fragile fossils as they are transported back to the museum.
+Students will use the design process to brainstorm solutions, build prototypes and test their creations, and reflect on the process just like real Indiana engineers.

 Voices from the Past

 How can we learn from past civilizations?
-What can we do with this information?
+How do archaeologists piece together the puzzle of how they lived?
 How can the past shape our future?
-Students will explore stories uncovered through the archaeological process and see how Indiana’s past impacts us today.
+Students will explore stories uncovered through the archaeological process and consider what future archaeologists will discover about our lives.

 Sign up for the latest news and updates.